belle2/basf2/online_book/basf2/first_steering_file.rst

     :class: toggle solution

-    The variable `dr` gives the transverse distance, while `dz` is the z-component of the point of closesest approach (POCA) with respect to the interaction point (IP).
+    The variable `dr` gives the transverse distance, while `dz` is the z-component of the point of closest approach (POCA) with respect to the interaction point (IP).
 Components are signed, while distances are magnitudes.